Reckless OperationMarch 13, 2013 9:50 pm

-Reckless Driving Defense Lawyers
+Reckless Driving Lawyers

 New Hampshire motor vehicle law classifies reckless operation as a violation.
-Reckless operation is defined in RSA 265:79.
-The statute lists various conduct that could lead to a reckless operation charge, but the most common is driving in a way the shows the driver has caused the lives or safety of the public to be endangered.
+This means, it is not a criminal charge.
+But DMV considers it a “major motor vehicle” violation, for habitual offender purposes.
+RSA 265:79 defines this charge.
+The statute lists various conduct that could lead to a reckless driving charge, but the most common is driving in a way the shows the driver has caused the lives or safety of the public to be endangered.

-The penalty for reckless operation depends on whether the driver has a prior conviction for this violation.
+The penalty for this charge depends on whether the driver has a prior conviction for this violation.
 A first offense is punishable by a fine of no less than $500 and no more than $1,000 and a loss of license for a minimum of 60 days.
 A second offense is punishable by a fine of no less than $750 and no more than $1,000 as well as a loss of license for between 60 days and one year.

 Did you know that if you drive over 100 miles per hour over the posted speed limit, you risk a reckless driving charge?
 There are many collateral consequences that accompany a reckless operation charge as well.
 You could be required to get an SR-22, pay a restoration fee, and face increased insurance rates.
 Do not face reckless operation charges by yourself!
 You need an experienced attorney to help you navigate through a charge like this.